prajal-Bankoti/prajal-Bankoti/README.md

 <div align="center">

 ## About
-Aspiring full-stack web developer with a keen interest in working with product-based companies.
+Aspiring full-stack web developer .
 A quick learner with the ability to devote complete focus to the task at hand.
 Looking forward to working in a challenging, fast-paced environment.

 -------------------